Board of directors

 Professor Ryan is an award-winning research leader with a background in biochemistry.
 He heads the Mitochondrial Biology and Disease Laboratory at Monash University’s Biomedical Discovery Institute, with funding from the Australian Research Council (ARC), National Health and Medical Research Council (NHMRC), the Medical Research Future Fund (MRFF) and the Mito Foundation.
 His research seeks to understand mitochondrial disease pathogenesis and to contribute to the prevention, diagnosis, treatment and cures of mitochondrial disorders.

-He was President of the Australian Society for Biochemistry and Molecular Biology and was awarded the Roche medal as well as the prestigious Lemberg Medal in 2023.
+He was President of the Australian Society for Biochemistry and Molecular Biology and was awarded the Roche Medal as well as the prestigious Lemberg Medal in 2023.

-He has published extensively in top-tier publications including Nature and Science, and has served as a member on a number of editorial boards.
+He has published extensively in top-tier publications including Nature and Science, and has served as a Member on a number of editorial boards.

 Before coming to Monash, Professor Ryan was Head of the Department of Biochemistry at La Trobe University, and was an Alexander von Humboldt Fellow at the University of Freiburg, Germany.
 He holds a Bachelor of Science (Honours) and PhD in Biochemistry from La Trobe University.